 We stop and walk around all the different log structures.
 You can go inside each and there are plaques at each that tell the stories of the families that lived there.
 There are some trailheads for longer hikes but my family with young kids and short legs have not ventured up them.
 One to note in particular is the trailhead for Rainbow Falls.
 It looks amazing but it is 5.4 miles round trip but I'm sure you would be well rewarded if your family can handle the distance to see the Falls.
 It is on my list when my kids are older.

 In addition to the log structures there is a river/creek that winds along the road that is fun to get out and explore.
 There are also several places to stop at overlooks to see the majesty of the Smokies.
 We have seen deer and smaller animals and if you keep your eye out and happen to be there at just the right time you may see a black bear.

-Next time you head to Gatlinburg save an afternoon to see the Roaring Fork Trail – no matter what the season – I promise you will enjoy it!
+National Parks are great for family fun!
+Next time you head to Gatlinburg, save an afternoon to explore the Smoky Mountains National Park with a drive on the Roaring Fork Motor Nature Trail.
+No matter what the season, I promise you will enjoy it!

 Family Fun Facts

 Hours: Closed in the winter – check for hours and road closures HERE before you go